Sister Simone Campbell is the Executive Director of NETWORK.

 During the 2010 congressional debate about healthcare reform, she wrote the famous “nuns’ letter” supporting the reform bill and got 59 leaders of Catholic Sisters, including LCWR, to sign on.
 This action was cited by many as critically important in passing the Affordable Care Act.
 She was thanked by President Obama and invited to the ceremony celebrating its being signed into law.

 In 2012, she was also instrumental in organizing the “Nuns on the Bus” tour of nine states to oppose the “Ryan Budget” approved by the House of Representatives.
 This budget would decimate programs meant to help people in need.
 “Nuns on the Bus” received an avalanche of attention across the nation from religious communities, elected officials and the media.

-She recently led a new cross-country Nuns on the Bus trip (May 28 through June 18, 2013), focused on comprehensive immigration reform, and (most recently) voter turnout.
+She has led three cross-country Nuns on the Bus trips, focused on economic justice, comprehensive immigration reform, and (most recently) voter turnout.

 Simone has often been featured in the national and international media, including recent appearances on 60 Minutes, The Colbert Report, and The Daily Show with Jon Stewart.